tpay-com/tpay-magento2-basic/README.md

 2. Copy plugin files to app/code/tpaycom/magento2basic

+3. If you have already installed the [magento2cards](https://github.com/tpay-com/tpay-magento2-cards) module, you can skip this step.
+Download and copy depending library [tpay-php](https://github.com/tpay-com/tpay-php) to app/code folder.
+In the result your should have 2 folders in app/code - tpaycom and tpayLibs.

-3. Enter following commands to enable module:
+4. Enter following commands to enable module:

     ```bash
     php bin/magento module:enable tpaycom_magento2basic
     php bin/magento setup:upgrade
     ```
-4. Enable and configure module in Magento Admin under Stores/Configuration/Payment Methods/tpay.com
+5. Enable and configure module in Magento Admin under Stores/Configuration/Payment Methods/tpay.com

 Composer install
 =======